|php.net | support | documentation | report a bug | advanced search | search howto | statistics | random bug | login|

 Don't report bugs about old versions.

-Every time a new version of PHP is released, hundreds of bugs are fixed.
+Every time a new version of PHP is released, dozens of bugs are fixed.
 If you're using a version of PHP that is more than two revisions older than the latest version, you should upgrade to the latest version to make sure the bug you are experiencing still exists.

 Only report one problem in each bug report.